Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxvGbCCc6DI,127.4273,272.4388333333333.md

-that the biome had you know and so, with with this new approach we're having a more intentional look and feel whether or not it looks more alien to you or not, you know but at least this pass of the Northern Forest is a more cohesive look Anyway, i can't really explain it so well okay i just make shitty youtube videos let's be real here okay i'm not a level designer, i'm not an artist so i've actually highlighted that segment of the twitch stream so if you're interested in a more sort of like in-depth discussion discussion about that and to hear it straight from Hannah's mouth directly i'm gonna leave a link in the description below you can go watch that highlight from twitch i'm just paraphrasing so don't really don't listen to me all right i'm just giving the tl;dr; but for the most part the response has been great for the
+that the biome had you know and so, with with this new approach we're having a more intentional look and feel whether or not it looks more alien to you or not, you know but at least this pass of the Northern Forest is a more cohesive look Anyway,
+I can't really explain it so well okay I just make shitty youtube videos let's be real here okay I'm not a level designer, I'm not an artist so I've actually highlighted that segment of the twitch stream so if you're interested in a more sort of like in-depth discussion discussion about that and to hear it straight from Hannah's mouth directly I'm gonna leave a link in the description below you can go watch that highlight from twitch I'm just paraphrasing so don't really don't listen to me all right I'm just giving the tl;dr; but for the most part the response has been great for the
-Northern Forest rework and that's really exciting especially since there hasn't really been a world update for a long time- something that Hannah talks a little bit about in in that twitch highlight as well so i highly recommend if you care about this stuff to check out that twitch highlight, for sure #SaveTheWillows by the way So there's actually another area that's getting a bit of a rework in Update 5
+Northern Forest rework and that's really exciting especially since there hasn't really been a world update for a long time- something that Hannah talks a little bit about in in that twitch highlight as well so I highly recommend if you care about this stuff to check out that twitch highlight, for sure #SaveTheWillows by the way So there's actually another area that's getting a bit of a rework in Update 5